-Today, Kansas Governor Laura Kelly visited the Prairie Band Health Center, located on the Prairie Band Potawatomi Nation Reservation, within the boundary of Jackson County, Kansas to recognize the Nation’s on-going contribution to COVID-19 vaccination efforts.
+Today, Kansas Governor Laura Kelly visited the Prairie Band Health Center, located on the Prairie Band Potawatomi Nation Common Land, within the boundary of Jackson County, Kansas to recognize the Nation’s on-going contribution to COVID-19 vaccination efforts.

 Prairie Band Health Center has worked closely with the local Jackson County Health Department throughout the entirety of the COVID-19 Pandemic.
 In mid-March 2021, Prairie Band Health Center partnered with the Jackson County Health Department to offer vaccinations to Jackson county residents.